Quality Service the Right Way, the First Time!

 When computers began appearing in cars, the auto industry realized that standardization was needed.
-In the 1980s the Society of Automotive Engineers (SAE) came up with OBD, On Board Diagnostics, diagnostics data variables with a relatively standard connector plug.
+In the 1980s the Society of Automotive Engineers (SAE) came up with OBD, On Board Diagnostics, which pulls data with a relatively standard connector plug.
 OBD’s mission was to reduce emissions, make sure failures could be discovered and fixed quickly via good diagnostics.
 Those standards were adopted by the very stringent CARB (California Air Resources Board) in 1985 and applied in 1988.
 They primarily checked the proper functioning of a few components and circuits related to emissions.
 Unfortunately, the original OBD standard was unable to identify a potential problem until it actually happened or a component completely failed, and by then it was too late.
 Learning from OBD, the first standard, OBD-II is an expanded set with much more standardization both in connectors and fault codes.
 OBD-II was adopted by CARB in 1989 and later by the EPA (Environmental Protection Agency).
 Starting in 1996, every vehicle sold in the US is required to have a computer that can generate the OBD-II codes and a standard OBD-II connector.
 Now OBD-II is a worldwide standard.
 Internationally, OBD is handled by the ISO (International Organization for Standardization).
 As a result, every car can accommodate the same DLC (Data Link Connector) and generates the same generic DTC (Diagnostic Trouble Codes).

 To make things a bit more complicated, Diagnostic Trouble Codes can either be “generic,” common codes used by all manufacturers, or “enhanced,” codes used only by specific manufacturers.
 General Motors, Ford, and Chrysler all have their own set of enhanced codes.
 A standard OBD-II scan tool can read all those codes, but not necessarily interpret them as they may apply to a single vehicle of a particular model year.